'Wolff & Byrd, Counselors of the Macabre' #12.

-Batton Lash was an American comic writer and artist.
-His career is a triumph of creative individuality and will power.
-Throughout his entire career he promoted his work personally and by using every possible media platform.
+Batton Lash was an American comic writer and artist, whose career was characterized by creative individuality and perseverance.
+Throughout his career, he promoted his work personally and by using every possible media platform.
 He co-founded his own publishing company, Exhibit A, and produced comics in print as well as online.
-Lash managed to keep his firm running outside the mainstream comic industry and that for almost 40 years!
-His signature series is the witty horror comic 'Wolff and Byrd, Counselors of the Macabre' (1979, renamed 'Supernatural Law' in 1994).
-Centering around a law firm defending ghouls and monsters, 'Supernatural Law' satirizes both horror stories as well as the justice system.
+Lash managed to keep his firm running outside of the mainstream comic industry for almost 40 years.
+His signature series was the witty horror comic 'Wolff and Byrd, Counselors of the Macabre' (1979, renamed 'Supernatural Law' in 1999).
+Centering around a law firm defending ghouls and monsters, 'Supernatural Law' satirized both horror stories and the justice system.
 Lash also wrote narratives for established franchises, such as 'Archie Comics' and 'The Simpsons' comics.
-Late in his career he made several web comics expressing libertarian viewpoints and criticism of the Obama administration.
+Later in his career, he created several web comics expressing his libertarian viewpoints and criticizing the Obama administration.
 His work has often been awarded.

 Early life and career